rust-lang/blog.rust-lang.org/content/inside-rust/ffi-unwind-longjmp.md

 drafting the `"C unwind"` RFC, however, we discovered that the existing guarantees around `longjmp` and similar functions could be improved.
-Although this is not strictly related to unwinding<sup>[1](#longjmp-unwind)</sup>, they are closesly related: they are both "non-local" control-flow mechanisms that prevent functions from returning normally.
+Although this is not strictly related to unwinding<sup>[1](#longjmp-unwind)</sup>, they are closely related: they are both "non-local" control-flow mechanisms that prevent functions from returning normally.
 Because one of the goals of the Rust project is for Rust to interoperate with existing C-like languages, and these control-flow mechanisms are widely used in practice, we believe that Rust must